 It’s just a reality that all organizations will be hacked eventually.
 Even the most advanced security solutions have vulnerabilities in them that attackers will find a way to exploit.
 So assuming that intruders will get in regardless of what kind of perimeter security is employed, it becomes clear that the focus needs to be on stopping fraudulent payments from leaving the organization.
 Thankfully, that’s easier than it sounds.

 Employ a security solution that proactively protects payments by monitoring all activities across the network in real time.
 Doing so will make it possible to detect unusual behavior that’s indicative of a potential security issue.
 Also, make sure your solution helps you to understand user behavior in the context of other employees and peer groups.
 It’s critical that you have a big picture view of your organization and are able to connect the dots across applications, systems, networks and channels.

 Take, for example, a user who routinely signs in every day from 9 am – 5 pm.
 They have a predictable schedule, exhibit a reasonable set of behaviors, and therefore, are nothing to worry about.
 Until suddenly that user starts to log in from different IP addresses late at night, viewing records that have nothing to do with his job function.
 That’s a huge red flag that investigators should look into immediately — but you would only know about it if you were proactively monitoring the network.

 The good news about all of this is that it isn’t rocket science.
-There’s a right way and a wrong way to secure your organization and protect patient data.
-Do it incorrectly and the consequences will be catastrophic, starting with loss of patient trust and reputation.
+There’s a right way and a wrong way to secure your organization and defend against fraud.
+Do it incorrectly and the consequences will be catastrophic, starting with loss of customer trust and reputation.
 So do it the right away and avoid having to learn another Yogi-ism, “we made too many wrong mistakes.”